 Don’t beat yourself up.
 So you know your bad habits, the first step to curing them is to NOT get down on yourself, otherwise you will feel overwhelmed by the circumstances.
 You don’t want to make changing your behaviors feel like you are flying to the moon.

 Write it down.
 Visually recognize the issue.
 “I spend too much time on Facebook.”
 Now you see the issue, you can begin solving it.

 Research it.
 Don’t be afraid to ask Google.
 These days, people posts their issues alongside solutions all over the web.
 Believe me, many people spend too much time on social media.
 There are all kinds of solutions available, including software which can help.

 Be attentive to the issue on a daily basis.
 When you wake up, recognize the issue.
 Be aware that avoiding the behavior for that day will help you increase productivity.
 If your bad habit is not going to be early enough, the morning might be too late!
 But you get the idea.

 Don’t get discouraged when you fall back into old ways.
 You already admitted the issue.
 You diagnosed it.
 You wrote it down.
 Now all you have to do is jump back on the wagon!

 We all have bad habits.
 And for some of us, those bad habits may dies slowly, but they do die!

 The post How To Change Bad Habits That Harm Our Business Evolution appeared first on CheckIssuing and Printing Services.

-from CheckIssuing and Printing Services http://checkissuing.com/2016/08/business-write-killer-business-plan/
+from CheckIssuing and Printing Services http://checkissuing.com/2016/09/change-bad-habits-harm-business-evolution/